TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     ```

     Be warned that this step can take many hours because it triggers the
-    compilation of the Linux Kernel and the MAME emulator among others.
+    compilation of the Linux Kernel and the MAME emulator among others
+    programs.

     Once done, built items are available inside the `vendor` directory.
     The kernel and nouveau drivers are available as Debian packages.